Independence of the Media

 - Government officials should not abuse their legal resources or custody over public finance to exert control over media content.

-- Editorial independence should be protected and free from political or economic interference.
+- Editorial independence, including of online media, should be protected and free from political or economic interference.

 - States should take steps to ensure a free and independent media.